 a time to love, and a time to hate;

 a time for war, and a time for peace.”

-This sacred list represents all the seasons and the important matters of our lives.
+This sacred list from Ecccelestiastes 3:1-8 represents all the seasons and the important changes of our lives.
 Some are happy times, others sad; some are productive while others seem wasteful; some inspire peace and others bring pain.

 All of them are necessary for us to learn, grow, and evolve as spiritual beings.
 Their appearance is not by accident.
 If we look closely enough, each experience reveals a loving, divine purpose that we can learn to trust.

 Each major transition in our lives requires our undivided time and attention for successful passage.
 Each one also presents a gift—if we're open to receiving it.